 What if I have more than 30 beneficial owners, officers and managers?

-To make the process easier for firms with a large number of beneficial owners, officers and managers, we ask you to submit the AML approved person application for yourself (MLRO) only and provide your list of beneficial owners, officers and managers including their full name and whether they are a beneficial owner/officer/manager, in a format of your choosing (e.g. word or excel document) by emailing email@example.com.
+To make the process easier for firms with a large number of beneficial owners, officers and managers we ask you to submit the AML approved person application for yourself (MLRO) only and provide a list of beneficial owners, officers and managers including their full name, and which category they fall into, in a format of your choosing (e.g. word or excel document).
+This should then be emailed to firstname.lastname@example.org.
 Please contact us on 0131 347 0283 for more information.

 Basic criminal disclosure checks